myfamilyorg/libfam/docs/czip.md

 # Overview

 `czip` is a tool that uses the libfam library compression functions.
 It has similar functionality to gzip.
-When you [build](https://myfamilyorg.github.io/libfam/build_instructions) the Libfam project, `czip` is be included and will be installed as well. `czip` is designed to be very fast while still achieving a moderately high level of compression.
+When you [install](https://myfamilyorg.github.io/libfam/build_instructions) the Libfam project, `czip` will be installed as well. `czip` is designed to be very fast while still achieving a moderately high level of compression.
 The compression/decompression speeds are faster than lz4 with significantly better compression levels which are better than gzip -1.
 In addition to the performance, `czip` uses minmal resources. `czip` is single threaded and uses less memory than either gzip -1 or lz4.
 See table below.

 # Performance